Before You Go

 Parking: No parking on site but the nearest public car parking is at St Nicholas Circle or limited on-street parking is available on Welles Street.

 Jewry Wall Museum: Adjacent to the wall is Leicester City Council's Jewry Wall Museum, which focusses on the archaeology and history of the people of the city.
-Please be aware that it and its grounds are closed until early 2019 for major refurbishment.
+Please be aware that it and its grounds are closed for major refurbishment.

 Facilities: There are no facilities on site but Leicester city centre is a 10-minute way away.